Review and Enhancement of the CMS Scheme

 2020 - 2021 Intersessional Working Group established to facilitate the multi-year workplan of tasks to enhance the CMS

-In 2020, an Intersessional Working Group under the leadership of the Vice-Chair of TCC was established which would work virtually to progress work intersessionally to undertake the CMS Future Work, including on audit points and the risk-based framework (CMM 2019-06 paragraph 46).
+In 2020, an Intersessional Working Group under the leadership of the Vice-Chair of TCC commenced work virtually to progress work intersessionally to undertake the CMS Future Work, including on audit points and the risk-based framework (CMM 2019-06 paragraph 46).

 In 2021, the Commision has supported the prioritisation of four streams of intersessional work for the CMS IWG in 2020/21 and recognised that some elements may extend until 2022: